20 Apr How To Quickly And Simply Declutter Your Life

 Instead of spending time and energy that is more draining than uplifting to you, reverse it.
 Spend your valuable time with people and things that uplift you.
 Lift your energy, and it will change your life.

-4. Declutter your “me”-time.
+4. Declutter your “me”-time

 We often underestimate the importance of “me” time but it is as important, if not more so, to fill your own cup.
 You usually spend all your time doing things; let’s make time for just being.
 Carve out space for “me” time and focus on what or how to spend it.
-Set your healthy boundaries and declutter your time and energy spend on other people or things that are not supporting you at the moment.
+Set your healthy boundaries and declutter your time and energy spent on other people or things that are not supporting you at the moment.
 Take walks, read a book, catch up with friends or just daydream with a cuppa in hand.
 Roll out your mat and practice yoga.
 Spending time with yourself will bring you joy, fulfilment and ground you.
 Filling your empty tanks will leave you with more productivity and energy moving forward.
 Remember, in case of emergency, put on your oxygen mask first, before helping others.

 Decluttering your life will give you a lot more freedom and calmness.
-Plus a lot more free space to fill with activities, things and people you love dedicating your precious time.
+Plus a lot more free space to fill with activities, things and people you love dedicating your precious time to.
 Make your choices and stick to them.
 Life clutter can creep up on you without you noticing until it’s almost too full again, so checking back in and re-evaluating to stay on track is essential.
 And yes, your values in life can change over time, and whatever feels best to you is the right choice.
-You will know, once the clutter takes over again, as you will feel a bit more stressed or anxious than before.
+You will know, once the clutter takes over again, that you will feel a bit more stressed or anxious than before.

-Declutter your mind.
+Declutter your mind!

 When life takes over, leaving you a bit overwhelmed and stressed out, give your mind some space.
-Dropping into a short meditation practice will do wonders.
+Dropping into a short meditation practise will do wonders.
 Head over to Power Living‘s online yoga studio, yogaholics, and pick your favourite guided meditation.
-Yogaholics offers a collection of guided meditation, yin and vinyasa flows – and all just a click away.
+Yogaholics offers a collection of guided meditation, yin and vinyasa flow – and all just a click away.
 Your yoga studio in the comfort of your home – now more important than ever.
 Start your free 10-day trial here.

 Stop thinking and wash away that stress head.
 Sit down, drop in and join Jordan on a journey to the centre of yourself with this 6-minute meditation to de-stress.
 It is the perfect mini-meditation for when you require calm in your cluttered life.
 Now enjoy your sweet passage into stillness.